 Zofran Birth Defects

 Cleft palate, kidney malformation, and heart defect are words a new parent never wants to hear in reference to their newborn baby.
 But that’s exactly what mothers are claiming resulted from using Zofran during pregnancy.
-Since morning sickness can put a mother and her unborn baby at risk of malnutrition, many women are prescribed Zofran to prevent nausea and vomiting, and keep their babies safe.
+Since morning sickness can put a mother and her unborn baby at risk of malnutrition, many women are prescribed Zofran to prevent nausea and vomiting, and to keep their babies safe.
 Unfortunately, the drug may have had the opposite effect.

 Many mothers allege their babies suffered severe birth defects, including: